Skip to content

 print("\nWriting Binaries completed.")

-parse_market_data(start_date_str, end_date_str, marketdatapath, savepath, verbose=True)
+parse_market_data(start_date_str, end_date_str, marketdatapath, savepath, market_type, verbose=True)

 Parameters: